MrUsefull/MrUsefull.github.io/content/posts/2024-05-29-golang-coverage-mocks.md

 +++
-title = 'Golang Coverage Mocks' date = 2024-05-29
-toc = true
+title = 'Excluding Generated Mocks From Coverage' date = 2024-05-29 toc = true
-tags = ["go", "golang", "coverage", "mocks", "build"] featured_image="/images/2024-05-29-golang-coverage-mocks/gopher.png" summary = "Excluding generated mocks from code coverage"
+tags = ["go", "golang", "coverage", "mocks", "build"] featured_image="/images/2024-05-29-golang-coverage-mocks/gopher.png" summary = "Some projects make rather heavy use of gomock for testing, and I've noticed the command that I had been using to run all tests and generate coverage included the mocks in coverage and brought the numbers down."
 +++

 Some projects make rather heavy use of gomock for testing, and I've noticed the command that I had been using to run all tests and generate coverage included the mocks in coverage and brought the numbers down.